United Sabah Party

+The United Sabah Party or formerly known as United Sabah Movement (Parti Bersatu Sabah or formerly Gerakan Sabah Bersatu; abbrev: PBS) is a political party of Sabah.
+The PBS was founded by Joseph Pairin Kitingan in 1985 and it is Sabah's oldest local party.
+PBS is also the one of eight major component parties that formed the Gabungan Rakyat Sabah (GRS), a Sabah-based official political coalition since 2022.

-Since 2022, the PBS acts as an allied partner, providing confidence and supply to the ruling federal Pakatan Harapan (PH) coalition.
-It is a major component of the Sabah-based Gabungan Rakyat Sabah (GRS) state governing alliance.
+Since 2022, the PBS acts as an allied partner, providing confidence and supply to the ruling federal Pakatan Harapan (PH) coalition as part of GRS.
+PBS is a major component of the Sabah-based Gabungan Rakyat Sabah (GRS) state governing alliance since 2022.